Adarsh01-code/Login-Page/README.md

-This is a responsive Login-Page made using HTML,CSS,Javascript for modern websites.
+This is a responsive Login-Page made using HTML and CSS for modern websites.